-- I. The historical evolution of architecture in the late 20^{th} century to early 21^{st} century - 2.
+- 1. The historical evolution of architecture in the late 20th century to early 21st century - 2.
 Historical evolution of architecture in developing countries - 3.
 Relevance of history in architectural design.

-5.2 B. TECH.
-ARCHITECTURAL TECHNOLOGY (BTARCI)
+b.
+B. Tech.
+Architectural Technology (BTARCI)

 The Bachelor of Technology degree is a full-time one-year post-diploma course.
 The Department also offers a part-time, evening only, B Tech course.
 The content, exit level outcomes, assignments and structure of the part-time offering is identical to that of the full-time offering, the only tangible difference is that the course load for this part time offering is structured to be spread over two years only.